 Success Completion of Canadian Chiropractic Examining Board Knowledge-Based and Clinical Competency Examinations

 One way in which CCO ensures that registered chiropractors provide high quality, competent and ethical care to the public of Ontario is by using a consistent, objective and defensible standard for all applicants who wish to become registered in Ontario, no matter where they have completed their education.
+The CCEB examinations test the essential, clinical, entry-to-practice competencies expected of chiropractors in Ontario.
+Please see the CCEB website for more information.

 Successful completion of CCO's Legislation and Ethics Examination